 Study Abroad - FIU in Spain

-The FIU in Salamanca program offers students the opportunity to live and study in Salamanca, a charming college town known for its Renaissance and Baroque architecture.
-The program includes field trips to: the medieval walled city of Ávila; the sixteenth-century El Escorial palace and monastery; León, which has Spain's most beautiful Gothic Cathedral, Segovia, a city with a 2,000-year-old Roman aqueduct, and Madrid, including a guided visit of the Prado, Spain's most important museum; and to the campo charro, a countryside excursion.
+The FIU in Spain program offers students the opportunity to live and study in Salamanca, a charming college town known for its Renaissance and Baroque arquitecture.
+The program includes field trips to Segovia, with a 2,000-year old Roman aqueduct; León, which has Spain's most beautiful Gothic cathedral; Burgos, with the Museum of Human Evolution, unique in its kind; Madrid, visiting El Prado, Spain's most important museum; and to the campo charro, a countryside excursion.

 Salamanca is situated on the Tormes River, 110 miles northwest of Madrid.
 With a population of 165,000, Salamanca is home to the Catedral Vieja, the first major building from the Middle Ages, the Universidad de Salamanca, Spain’s oldest university, and the Plaza Mayor, at the very center of Salamanca’s social life, where every night hundreds of people gather to listen to the tunas or the student bands that still dress up in Medieval costumes.